Breville Bambino Espresso Machine Review

 There are a couple of flaws that I mentioned before, like how much it moves from side to side when pulling out the portafilter and how small the steam wand is.

-But those things are minor in comparison to the quality of the espresso, it pulls great shots and the power of the steam wand is good.
+But those things are minor compared to the quality of the espresso, it pulls great shots, and the power of the steam wand is good.

 When you are looking for a small kitchen counter espresso machine, that is budget-friendly, this is a great option.

-You can the Barista Express on Amazon right here.
+You can get the Barista Express on Amazon right here.

 Hard to please everyone 🙂